 Hello.
 This is the personal website of Owen McGee, historian and author of books on The IRB, Arthur Griffith and A History of Ireland in International Relations.

+The monthly posts on this site are casual “musings”, or blogs, that are written for no particular reason.
+At least they might entertain.
 I can be contacted via the contact form and visitors can comment on or tweet pages if they wish, although this site has no corresponding social media presence.